Lichtblick-Suite/lichtblick/README.md

 # To launch the browser app:
 $ yarn web:serve

+# To launch the storybook:
+$ yarn storybook

 # Advanced usage: running webpack and electron on different computers (or VMs) on the same network
 $ yarn serve --host 192.168.xxx.yyy         # the address where electron can reach the webpack dev server
 $ yarn dlx electron@13.0.0-beta.13 .webpack # launch the version of electron for the current computer's platform